U.S. soldier in WikiLeaks case says he was held in a "cage"

 FORT MEADE, Maryland A U.S. Army private facing court-martial on suspicion of leaking secret documents to the WikiLeaks website testified on Thursday he was confined to a "cage" in the early days after his arrest in 2010, and thought he would die there.

-Bradley Manning, in his first public comments since his arrest in Iraq, said his isolation quickly led to a breakdown, and his military captors eventually put him on suicide watch.
+Bradley Manning, in his first public comments since his arrest in Iraq, said his isolation led to a rapid decline in his awareness of his surroundings.

+He said that he was initially given little or no information about the charges against him.

 "My nights were my days and my days were my nights," Manning said.
 "It all blended together after a couple of days."

-Manning's lawyers were working on a plea deal involving less serious charges that would result in a prison term of at least 16 years, one of his attorneys said.

-His captors initially gave Manning little or no information about the charges against him as he was taken from Iraq to a U.S. detention facility in Kuwait, he said.

-Manning said he was confined to a structure he called a "cage" of eight feet square inside a tent.
+Manning said he was confined to a structure he called a "cage" just eight feet (2.43 metres) square located inside a tent.
 He suffered a breakdown about a month after his May 2010 arrest, and guards later found a noose in the cage.
 Manning had made the noose but failed to recall he had done so because he was so disoriented, he said.

 "I remember thinking I'm going to die stuck here in this cage," Manning said.
 "I thought I was going to die in that cage.
 That's what I saw - an animal cage."

-Upon being transferred to Quantico, Virginia, in July of 2010, Manning was placed in solitary confinement for up to 23 hours a day, on suicide watch with a guard checking on him every few minutes.
-He was often noticed playing peek-a-boo in the mirror.

-"The most entertaining thing in there was the mirror.
-I spent quite a lot of time with the mirror," Manning said.
-When asked why, he said, "Just sheer, complete, out-of-my-mind boredom."

-The private's testimony, which was set to continue into Friday when he would be cross-examined, came on the third day of a hearing at Fort Meade, Maryland, to determine whether his case should proceed to a full court-martial.
+The private's testimony, which could continue into Friday, came on the third day of a hearing at Fort Meade, Maryland to determine whether his case should proceed to a full court-martial.

+Manning has offered to plead guilty to less serious offenses than those with which he has been charged, according to his lawyer.

-In the absence of a plea deal, Manning's case could go to trial, where he faces possible life imprisonment if he is convicted of all the security breach charges against him.
+If Manning's case proceeds to trial and he is convicted of all the security breach charges against him, he could face life imprisonment.

 LINKS TO WIKILEAKS